 Orange and gin with a souring splash of lime juice.

 Like some journalists I've met, this gin Martini is bitter and sour.

 A variation on the Negroni.
 More gin and less Campari make for an unusual bittersweet Martini.

 A dry, orangey, herbal, gin-laced concoction.

 Pleasant, creamy, sweetened gin.
-Add more pomegranate syrup to taste.

 Basically a very wet Sweet Martini.